FatalIdiot/simpleton/README.md

 - `SetUniform(const char* name, float x, float y, float z, float w)`
 - `Bind()` | `Unbind()`

+Provides a class to work with OpenGL shaders and shader programs. <br />
-Shade class includes functionality to compile a vertex and fragment shader and compile it into a shader program.<br />
+Shader class includes functionality to compile a vertex and fragment shader and compile it into a shader program.<br />
 To use it you create a Shader instance: `Shader exampleShader`.
 Then you pass source code for both shaders either from file or by directly providing code:
 ```
 exampleShader.AddShaderFile(ShaderType::VertexShader, "file/path");